Mafer1017/pig-latin/README.md

 Code: pigLatin("a");
 Expected Output: "away"

-Test: "It recognizes a single vowel regardless of case."
+Test: "It recognizes the first letter of a word is a vowel."
-Code: pigLatin("A");
+Code: pigLatin("a");
-Expected Output:
+Expected Output: "away"